 There is no single cause of postpartum depression, but genetics, physical changes and emotional issues may play a role.

 - Genetics.
 Studies show that having a family history of postpartum depression — especially if it was major — increases the risk of experiencing postpartum depression.

 - Physical changes.
 After childbirth, a dramatic drop in the hormones estrogen and progesterone in your body may contribute to postpartum depression.
 Other hormones produced by your thyroid gland also may drop sharply — which can leave you feeling tired, sluggish and depressed.

 - Emotional issues.
 When you're sleep deprived and overwhelmed, you may have trouble handling even minor problems.
 You may be anxious about your ability to care for a newborn.
 You may feel less attractive, struggle with your sense of identity or feel that you've lost control over your life.
 Any of these issues can contribute to postpartum depression.

-Postpartum depression can develop after the birth of any child, not just the first.
-The risk increases if:
+Any new mom can experience postpartum depression and it can develop after the birth of any child, not just the first.
+However, your risk increases if:

 Left untreated, postpartum depression can interfere with mother-child bonding and cause family problems.